 22. Purchase most-wanted items individually if a site offers free shipping.

-On free-shipping sites, complete orders for the items you want first, and then continue browsing for items you’re just thinking about.
-Do this and you won’t have to worry about your product selling out while you’re perusing other deals.
+On free-shipping websites, complete orders for the items you want first, and then continue browsing for items you’re just thinking about.
+Do this and you won’t have to worry about your product selling out while you’re shopping for other deals.

 23. Stack on even more savings with discounted e-gift cards.

-You’ve gotta buy them ahead of time, though — that way all you have to worry about is finding deals and completing online orders.
+You’ve gotta buy them ahead of time, though (like right now).
+This way all you have to worry about is finding deals and completing online orders.

-Sites like Raise and Gift Card Granny buy legit, unwanted gift cards from consumers and businesses and sell them back to shoppers at a discounted rate.
-For instance, you can buy a Gap e-gift card worth its face value of $100 for just $90 and use it in-store or online.
+Sites like Raise buy legit, unwanted gift cards from consumers and businesses and sell them back to shoppers at a discounted rate.
+For instance, you might find a Gap e-gift card worth its face value of $100 for just $90 and use it in-store or online.

 Here are the average savings you can get at popular retailers when you use a discounted gift card to make your purchase:

 - GAP: 9.2% off (may use at any GAP store, Banana Republic, Athleta, or Old Navy)

 - Kohl’s: 4.7% off

 - Macy’s: 4% off